Anas88650/rte-education-ipv/README.md

-# Education and Intimate Partner Violence: Evidence from India's Right to Education Act
+# Empowering Through Education: Analyzing the Impact of the Right to Education Act on Intimate Partner Violence in India

-Stata code for a thesis chapter that estimates the effect of women's schooling on intimate partner violence (IPV) in India.
-I use the Right to Education (RTE) Act as a source of variation in schooling: women born after their state's RTE birth cutoff were exposed to compulsory schooling, and women born before it were not.

 **Author:** Anas Khan, PhD candidate in Economics, Indira Gandhi Institute of Development Research (IGIDR), Mumbai